IsaacBreen/einexpr/README.md

 `einexpr` brings Einstein summation notation to Python.

-Einstein summation notation encourages explicit dimension naming.

-Explicitly naming dimensions makes it much clearer what operations over those dimensions are actually doing.
-This can **dramatically reduce the mental overhead of working with multi-dimensional arrays**.
+Einstein summation notation encourages explicit dimension naming and can **dramatically reduce the mental overhead of working with multi-dimensional arrays**.

 ## In action